Pluribus Technologies Corp. Announces Further Amendment to Second Forbearance Agreement

 Forward-Looking Information

 Certain information in this press release constitutes forward-looking statements under applicable securities laws.
 Any statements that are contained in this press release that are not statements of historical fact may be deemed to be forward-looking statements.
-Forward-looking information in this press release includes, but is not limited to, statements with respect to whether the Lender will continue to forbear from exercising their rights and remedies on expiry of the Second Forbearance Agreement, whether the sale transaction described above will be completed prior to October 1, 2024, the Company providing an update when further disclosure is required or otherwise appropriate, the business plans of the Company, the Company management's expectation on the growth, profitability and performance of its portfolio companies, the Company's ability to acquire business-to-business technology companies in the future, the Company's ability to grow its portfolio companies and the Company achieving a positive transaction as a result of its strategic review process.
+Forward-looking information in this press release includes, but is not limited to, statements with respect to whether the Lender will continue to forbear from exercising their rights and remedies on expiry of the Second Forbearance Agreement, the Company providing an update when further disclosure is required or otherwise appropriate, the business plans of the Company, the Company management's expectation on the growth, profitability and performance of its portfolio companies, the Company's ability to acquire business-to-business technology companies in the future, the Company's ability to grow its portfolio companies and the Company achieving a positive transaction as a result of its strategic review process.
 Forward-looking statements are often identified by terms such as "may", "should", "anticipate", "expect", "potential", "believe", "intend" or negatives of these terms and similar expressions.

 Forward-looking statements are based on certain assumptions, including the Company's ability to manage a complex portfolio of companies effectively; and the Company's ability to raise sufficient financing to continue its acquisition strategy.
 Other assumptions include industry trends, the availability of growth opportunities, and general business, economic, competitive, political, regulatory and social uncertainties will not prevent the Company from conducting its business.
 While the Company considers these assumptions to be reasonable based on information currently available, they are inherently subject to significant business, economic and competitive uncertainties and contingencies and they may prove to be incorrect.
 Forward-looking information speaks only to such assumptions as of the date of this press release.